guzmanwolfrank/aws.cloud.wordpress/instructions.md

                     5. Choose whether to create a snapshot, and then choose Delete.
 #
-### XII.
-Next steps
+### Congratulations!
 #
-As you continue to develop your application, you'll probably want a way to manage environments and deploy your application without manually creating a .zip file and uploading it to the Elastic Beanstalk console.
-The Elastic Beanstalk Command Line Interface (EB CLI) provides easy-to-use commands for creating, configuring, and deploying applications to Elastic Beanstalk environments from the command line.

-The sample application uses configuration files to configure PHP settings and create a table in the database, if it doesn't already exist.
-You can also use a configuration file to configure the security group settings of your instances during environment creation to avoid time-consuming configuration updates.
-See Advanced environment customization with configuration files (.ebextensions) for more information.

-For development and testing, you might want to use the Elastic Beanstalk functionality for adding a managed DB instance directly to your environment.
-For instructions on setting up a database inside your environment, see Adding a database to your Elastic Beanstalk environment.

-If you need a high-performance database, consider using Amazon Aurora.
-Amazon Aurora is a MySQL-compatible database engine that offers commercial database features at low cost.
-To connect your application to a different database, repeat the security group configuration steps and update the RDS-related environment properties.
+You built the infrastructure and environments along with the pertinent instances.
+You now know how to deploy a wordpress site using Amazon RDS Console and Services.

-Finally, if you plan on using your application in a production environment, you will want to configure a custom domain name for your environment and enable HTTPS for secure connections.
+Finally, if you decide to use your application in an active production environment, you will need to configure a custom domain name for your environment along with enabling HTTPS for more secure connections.